aniruddhballal/VenPay/README.md

  # VenPay - A B2B app that im currently building for fun(:
-HEAVILY (LEGIT MEAN IT) ramped up the 'VenPay0.0' Project
+HEAVILY (LEGIT, I MEAN IT) ramped up the 'VenPay0.0' Project

 # but now i have a longer list of improv ideas for this project lol.